nanog75/hackathon/_day0/2019-02-17-step-2-performing-ztp.md

 ![tesuto_repair_1.png]({{site.baseurl}}/images/tesuto_repair_1.png)

-Now click on `hackathon` and it will open up the devices page for you.
+Now click on your assigned pod number (`podx`) and it will open up the devices page for you.
 Hover to the button on right of the name `rtr2`, click and select `repair`.

 ![tesuto_repair2.png]({{site.baseurl}}/images/tesuto_repair2.png)